Scams and data breaches

 Serious damage can occur when your information winds up in the wrong hands because of a data breach, but there are steps you can take to protect yourself.

 1. Contact the organisation that has experienced the data breach.
 They should be able to tell you if your data was stolen and what information of yours the criminals took.
-Their responsibility and priority to you, as their customer, is to provide you with important information, advice and support that meets your personal needs.
+Their responsibility and priority to you, as their customer, is to provide important information, advice and support that meets your needs.

 4. Place a ban on your credit files.
 You can apply to the three credit reporting agencies in Australia for a ban to be placed on your credit files.
 This will stop people fraudulently getting credit or loans in your name.
 This is a free service.
 See the IDCARE credit ban factsheet or go to our page on Credit Reports for more information.

 7. Check if you need to replace your passport.
 If your passport has been exposed in a data breach it will usually be blocked through the Document Verification Service and you won’t be able to use it for online verification.
-For more information about whether you can or need to replace your passport, please contact the Australian Passport Office.
+For more information about whether you can or need to replace your passport, contact the Australian Passport Office.

 8. Check if you need to replace your Medicare Card.
 Many people use their Medicare card details as a source of identification.
 If your Medicare number has been exposed in a data breach, you can get a new card and number for free.
-For more information, please contact Services Australia.
+For more information, contact Services Australia.

 12. Contact IDCARE for more help.
 IDCARE is Australia and New Zealand’s national identity and cyber support service.
 They provide a free and confidential support service for those impacted by scams, data breaches and identity theft.
 You can contact IDCARE on 1800 595 160.